-Further details are provided in the notes to the consolidated financial statements, note 2 "Summary of significant accounting policies" of Aegon's annual Report 2017.
+Further details are provided in the notes to the consolidated financial statements, note 2 "Significant accounting policies" of Aegon's Integrated Annual Report 2018.

 Tax law changes may adversely affect Aegon's profitability, as well as the sale and ownership of Aegon's products.